 Tuesday evenings we run smaller group session/sessions & work on a particular stroke/tactical/footwork topic to improve fencers knowledge and ability.
 This is followed by free-play and competitive sparring bouts, where they are able to put into practice what they have learnt.
 Members are also able to ask for individual lessons from our experienced coaches.

 On Thursday evenings the warmup/footwork is followed by individual lessons and free-play, all 3 weapons have training opportunities.
-A number of our members will fence on both Tuesday and Thursday sessions.
-The evening's structure is not suited to complete beginners, and most fencers will have reached the stage of having their own fencing kit, or parts there of.
-Full fencing kit is required on this session.
+Many of our members fence on both Tuesday and Thursday sessions.
+Thursday evening sessions are not suited to complete beginners.

-Club members are able to receive upon request one-to-one lessons with our coaches at all 3 weapons at each session.
+Club members can have one-to-one lessons with our coaches in all 3 weapons at each session.

 Birmingham Fencing Club are always keen to recruit new members - Adults or Children, experienced or complete beginners, all are welcome!

 Contact us for more information or check the Courses page.

 Our beginner course are fully subscribe at the moment, as is our March Course.

 THere will be beginner courses later on (possibly early summer).

 Birmingham Fencing Club welcomes members of all different abilities and skills.
 Whether you are looking to improve your skills and compete locally, nationally or internationally, or simply want to learn something new, keep fit and have fun.